ese-unibe-ch/ese2014-team1/Review_for_Team_4.md

 There could be more classes in the model-package, such as a class Picture instead of the byte[] array in Profile.java.
 The four existing classes itself are good in my opinion.

 ### Clear responsibilities
 In HomeController.java, there is the method login().
 This method should probably be moved to LoginController.java as the name of the method suggests.
+For me, Profile.java and User.java were a bit confusing at first.
+The fields 'sex' and 'age' are most likely in Profile.java since they are edited in the profile, I as an outsider expected them in the class User at first due to common sense, but this is probably a minor matter of choice.

 ### Sound invariants
 I saw no class invariants in the code.